Responding to a GLP and GCP laboratory inspection report

 Critical deficiencies may be more complex in nature and responses may take different formats depending on the issues cited.
 Specific guidance is therefore not provided, but the general principles below apply.

-Please note responses to critical deficiencies will be reviewed at Inspection Action Group 2 (GCP) or by the head of the Good Laboratory Practice Monitoring Authority (GLPMA) and compliance management team (GLP).
+Note that responses to critical deficiencies will be reviewed at Inspection Action Group 2 (GCP) or by the head of the Good Laboratory Practice Monitoring Authority (GLPMA) and compliance management team (GLP).

 2.0 Major deficiencies

-2.1 This is a Major deficiency.
+2.1 This is a major deficiency.

 2.1.1 There may be a number of examples provided on a deficiency.

-- Choose a new colour for your first set of responses
+- choose a new colour for your first set of responses

-- Answer the deficiencies raised directly underneath, preferably using the Word version of the inspection report provided
+- answer the deficiencies raised directly underneath, preferably using the Word version of the inspection report provided

-- Choose appropriate timelines that are realistic (do not give extended times for simple actions).
+- choose appropriate timelines that are realistic (do not give extended times for simple actions)

-- Where timelines are long due to the complexity of the solution, but operations are continued,
+- where timelines are long due to the complexity of the solution, but operations are continued,

-- provide the supporting rationale e.g. facility planned to undergo major refurbishment and provision of new equipment in Q3, Standard Operating Procedure to be updated as part of facility recommissioning. consider interim actions designed to control the deficiency taking into account the potential impact to public safety and the environment until the longer-term action is complete.
-Where this option is followed please briefly describe the interim actions to be taken and how they will be managed and the supporting rationale e.g. facility planned to undergo major refurbishment and provision of new equipment in Q3, SOP to be updated as part of facility recommissioning.
+- consider interim actions designed to control the deficiency taking into account the potential impact to public safety and the environment until the longer-term action is complete (if you take this option, briefly describe the interim actions to be taken and how they will be managed and the supporting rationale, for example, facility planned to undergo major refurbishment and provision of new equipment in Q3, SOP to be updated as part of facility recommissioning)

-- Provide your response in an editable Word document to allow the inspector to respond (if required).
+- provide your response in an editable Word document to allow the inspector to respond (if required)

 MHRA requests for further information

-- If the inspector requires further information, they will be in red font and the request will be directly below the point that they require information for.
+If the inspector requires further information, they will be in red font and the request will be directly below the point that they require information for.

-- Each request for further information will be dated to clearly identify which points require further response.
+Each request for further information will be dated to clearly identify which points require further response.

-- Each new response should be dated
+- date each new response

 3.0 Other deficiencies